The Thrift Savings Plan (TSP), used by federal civilian and military personnel, is one of the best retirement systems in the world.

 - Performing interfund transfers: this allows you to move money out of a fund and into another fund

-For most people, it’s important to have some exposure to all five of the funds, because they each have different risks and historical growth rates, and it’s important to be diversified.
+For most people, it’s important for your TSP allocation to have some exposure to all five of the funds, because they each have different risks and historical growth rates, and it’s important to be diversified.

 Here’s an overview of the pros and cons of each one:

 They give returns roughly equal to 10-year treasuries, but have liquidity and protection against interest rate fluctuations even better than 3-month T-bills.
 This gives the G Fund the best overall risk/reward ratio of any Treasury investment, and it’s only available to TSP investors.

 More specifically, the G Fund interest rate is based on the average of U.S Treasuries with a duration of 4 years or more, and the interest rate resets monthly.

 - Protected from loss of value by the full faith and credit of the US government

 - Rate of return is strongly based on prevailing interest rates set by the Federal Reserve, which are currently low